+Let~$\RF = \{r_1,\ldots,r_m\}$ be a non-empty set of \emph{refugees} and~$\IH = \{h_1,\ldots,h_\ell\}$ be a set of \emph{inhabitants}.
+The set of all \emph{agents} is defined as~$\agents = \RF \cup \IH$.
+We set~$n=|V|$.
+A \emph{topology} is a simple undirected graph~$G=(V,E)$, where~$|V| \geq |\agents|$.
+An \emph{inhabitants assignment} is an injective function~$\ia\colon \IH\to V$ that maps inhabitants to vertices of the topology.
+The set of vertices occupied by the inhabitants is denoted~$V_\IH$ and, given an inhabitant~$h\in \IH$, we denote the set of unoccupied vertices in his neighborhood~$U_h = N(\ia(h))\setminus V_\IH$.
+The set of all vertices that are not occupied by inhabitants is denoted~$V_U = V\setminus V_I$.
 The goal of every variant of our problem is to find a mapping of refugees to vertices that are not occupied by inhabitants.
-Formally, \emph{housing} is an injective mapping $\pl\colon \RF \to V_U$.
-A set of vertices occupied by refugees with respect to housing $\pl$ is denoted ${V_\pl = \{\pl(r)\mid r\in \RF\}}$.
-We denote by $\Pi_{G,\ia}$ the set of all possible housings, and we drop the subscript whenever $G$ and $\ia$ are clear from the context.
+Formally, \emph{housing} is an injective mapping~$\pl\colon \RF \to V_U$.
+A set of vertices occupied by refugees with respect to housing~$\pl$ is denoted~${V_\pl = \{\pl(r)\mid r\in \RF\}}$.
+We denote by~$\Pi_{G,\ia}$ the set of all possible housings, and we drop the subscript whenever~$G$ and~$\ia$ are clear from the context.